hmsathyajith/patient-management/README.md

     -Comes from: org.springframework.validation.annotation.Validated
     -It’s a Spring-specific extension of @Valid.
     -It also triggers JSR 380 validation, but supports validation groups - that’s the key difference.

+### What is the usage of validation groups?
+If we use the same PatientRequestDTO for both create and update, @NotBlank fields will fail validation during updates since only partial data (e.g., id and name) is sent.
+Validation groups solve this by defining marker interfaces (e.g., Create and Update) and applying them to DTO fields, allowing different validation rules for each operation.

+The implementation of validation group is by just adding a interface and mark the DTO's property with that interface.
+That's it.